 Carbon Black is renowned as a filler that could be integrate into polymer matrix to obtain the desired characteristic regarding to the EMI SE.
 CB is obtained from the thermal decomposition of the Hydrocarbon during the gas phase process to get the small size carbon pigments [47].
 CB as a filler has the potential to transform the electrical conductivity and antistatic properties of the polymer composite.
-Conductive form of the CB enhanced the $\sigma$ of the polymer composite more effectively as compared to conventional CB.
-It is more often used due to its fair value of $\sigma$ , chemical stability and slight density [14].
-Owing to these properties it found applications in the field of EMI shielding, EDS and antistatic protection agency [53, 90].
+Conductive form of the CB enhanced the σ of the polymer composite more effectively as compared to conventional CB.
+It is more often used due to its fair value of σ , chemical stability and slight density [14].
+Owing to these properties, it found applications in the field of EMI shielding, EDS and antistatic protection agency [53, 90].

-For example, M.H Al-Saleh et al [91] studied the EMI SE characteristics of the HS-CB/PP composite over the X-band of the frequency spectrum.
-Composite exhibit experimentally calculated value of 43.8 dB at 12.4 GHz with the thickness of the plates 2.8mm and 10 vol. %.
-They also investigated that the composite showed a considerable increase in the EMI SE of the composite with varying the thickness and electrical conductivity of the composite.
+For example, M.H Al-Saleh et al. [91] studied the EMI SE characteristics of the HS-CB / PP composite over the X-band of the frequency spectrum.
+Composite exhibit experimentally calculated value of 43.8 dB at 12.4 GHz with the thickness of the plates 2.8 mm and 10 vol. %.
+They also investigated that the composite showed a considerable increase in the EMI SE of the composite with varying thickness and electrical conductivity of the composite.
 The major mechanism occurred while observing the EMI SE of the composite was the attenuation of the signal by the absorption than the reflection loss.
-Experimentally they calculated the attenuation of the signal about 87% of the incident signal.
+Experimentally, they calculated the attenuation of the signal about 87 % of the incident signal.
 Results also revealed that the overall EMI SE of the composite obtained by experiment is greater as compared to the theoretically calculated that was 41.8 dB at 12.4 GHz.
-Raj K. Jani et al [32] studied the effect of nanosized conducting CB on the silicone rubber elastomer matrix.
-They observed that percolation threshold achieved at 3 wt. % loading of CB on the composite and percolation zone occurred between (3-8) wt. percent of CB loading.
-Further they studied the EMI SE properties and revealed that the attenuation of the EM waves was observed to be 90 % with reflection loss > -10 dB over the X and Ku band of frequency with thickness of 1.7mm and 2.7mm respectively.
-Further they investigated the EMI SE of the composite with different fillers loading and came to the conclusion that the SE of -40 dB achieved at 15 wt. % of CB with thickness of 2.8mm at 8-18 GHz.
-They also tuned the SE of the composite to -15 dB to -40 dB with varying the thickness from 1mm to 2.8mm.
+Raj K. Jani et al. [32] studied the effect of nanosized conducting CB on the silicone rubber elastomer matrix.
+They observed that percolation threshold achieved at 3 wt. % loading of CB on the composite and percolation zone occurred between (3-8) wt. % of CB loading.
+Further, they studied the EMI SE properties and revealed that the attenuation of the EM waves was observed to be 90 % with reflection loss > -10 dB over the X and K_u band of frequency with thickness of 1.7 mm and 2.7 mm respectively.
+They also investigated the EMI SE of the composite with different fillers loading and came to the conclusion that the SE of -40 dB achieved at 15 wt. % of CB with thickness of 2.8 mm at 8-18 GHz.
+They also tuned the SE of the composite to -15 dB to -40 dB with varying the thickness from 1 mm to 2.8 mm.